-There is an empty pedestal still standing in Ivry that once held a sculpture sixty years ago.
+There is an empty pedestal still standing in Ivry that once held a sculpture in the 1950s.
 Sporting the inscription “Homage to work,” this non-monument strangely resonates as a local and universal symbol of the “Vitruvian man,” who has been rendered invisible.

 Drawing on the history of the industrial past and present, these artists sketch out a recollection that differs from what one finds in the work of the historian or sociologist, an active, productive recollection that tries to place once again the human body and the social at the heart of societal issues today.

 Film of the exhibition by Bruno Bellec © Le Crédac